-Propositional attitudes, beliefs in particular, have conceptual content that is compositional and productive and conforms to the Generality Constraint: if one can apply a predicate F to an object a, one must be able to think in principle that other objects b and c have or do not have F, etc. The Generality Constraint applies in specific ways to mental state predicates (Evans, 1982; Strawson, 1959): if I can ascribe a kind of state, say a belief with a certain content p to some person X, then I must be able in principle to ascribe (1) the same kind of state to other persons Y and Z and (2) the same kind of state with different contents q and r.
-In our schema, if R_2 is supposed to be a proper mental state predicate, 'belief' in particular, then there must be some generality regarding the 'protagonist' and the 'p' slots.
+Propositional attitudes, beliefs in particular, have conceptual content that is compositional and productive and conforms to the Generality Constraint: if one can apply a predicate F to an object a, one must be able to think in principle that other objects b and c have or do not have F, etc. The Generality Constraint applies in specific ways to mental state predicates (Evans, 1982; Strawson, 1959): if I can ascribe a kind of state, say a belief with a certain content p to some person x, then I must be able in principle to ascribe (1) the same kind of state to other persons x and x are proper mental state predicate, 'belief' in particular, then there must be some generality regarding the 'protagonist' and the 'p' slots.